The Federal Solar Tax Credit Is Dead

 1. State Rebates & Incentives

 Many states still offer rebates for residential solar—especially for balcony/portable systems.
-Check your state on our incentives page.
+Check your state on our incentives page or search the DSIRE database.

 - California: State rebates up to $500 for portable solar